feathersjs/docs/api/rest.md

 ### `params.query`

 `params.query` will contain the URL query parameters sent from the client.
 For the REST transport the query string is parsed using the [qs](https://github.com/ljharb/qs) module.
-For some query string examples see the [database querying](./databases/querying.md) chatper.
+For some query string examples see the [database querying](./databases/querying.md) chapter.

 > **Important:** Only `params.query` is passed between the server and the client, other parts of `params` are not.
 This is for security reasons so that a client can't set things like `params.user` or the database options.
 You can always map from `params.query` to other `params` properties in a before [hook](./hooks.md).